Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 If there's a term you'd like to see added to the dictionary, updated, or formatted differently, you can click on the pencil icon in the upper right to make an edit (you can do this to the script pages too if there's a change you want there instead).
-You will probably need an account, and then it should take you to an in-browser edit page.
+You will need to log in with an account, and then it should take you to an in-browser edit page.
 Once you're ready to make the change, you should be able to go to the bottom to leave a quick message detailing what you changed (you don't have to do the extended description).
 Then you'll be able to create a branch, and we'll